rust-lang/cargo/src/doc/guide.md

 * Introduces two metadata files with various bits of project information.
 * Fetches and builds your project’s dependencies.
 * Invokes `rustc` or another build tool with the correct parameters to build your project.
-* Introduces conventions, making working with Rust projects easier.
+* Introduces conventions to make working with Rust projects easier.

 # Creating A New Project